 Back pain affects nearly everyone at some point in their adult life.
 Often times the exact cause of pain is not readily apparent, as there are many factors which may contribute to a patient’s back pain, including disc disease, referred pain, as well as psychological factors.
 This can make the exact site and level responsible for the back pain more challenging to localize and diagnose.
-Unfortunately, while imaging studies (X-RAYs, MRI and CT scans) are helpful in screening the spine for potential causes of back pain, sometimes they don’t demonstrate an exact cause for a patient’s pain.
+Unfortunately, while imaging studies (X-RAYs, MRI and CT scans) are helpful in screening the spine for potential causes of low back pain, sometimes they don’t demonstrate an exact cause for a patient’s pain.

 Back pain may arise from any anatomic structure within or around the spine which has nerve endings and is capable of transmitting pain.
 These structures include discs, facet joints, muscle, nerves, ligaments and dura (the membrane lining of spinal canal).
 All of these structures are either directly touching or in close proximity to the epidural space.
 Pain may be either within the spine itself (‘axial’), or radiating from the spine (‘radicular’).
 Both of these types of pain are ideally alleviated with the ESI.

 The Epidural Injection (ESI)is a procedure that anesthetizes the space around the spinal sac (dural sac).
 This procedure may be performed at any level of the spine, although is most commonly performed in the lumbar spine or cervical spine.
 As opposed to a selective nerve root block, or a facet injection, which target a specific nerve or joint on one side of the spine, the ESI treats several consecutive levels on both sides of the spine.